 Quality Ear Infection Care Available Now to Atlanta Patients

 If you are experiencing pain related to chronic ear infection symptoms, call today to find out if you are a candidate for the AERA™ Eustachian Tube Dilation procedure.
 Our friendly, knowledgeable staff will be happy to address all of your questions and concerns.
-Serving patients in the Atlanta area, with practices conveniently located in Lawrenceville, Athens, Decatur, and Sandy Springs.
+Serving patients in the Atlanta area, with practices conveniently located in Lawrenceville, Athens, and Decatur.

 For Patients: Eustachian tube balloon dilation has associated risks, including tissue and mucosal trauma, infection, or possible carotid artery injury.
 Consult your physician for a full discussion of risks and benefits to determine whether this procedure is right for you.